litmuschaos/litmus-docs/website/docs/user-guides/schedule-workflow.md

 <i>Selecting a Chaos Delegate </i>
 </figure>

-After Selecting thechaos delegate , you can continue by clicking on **Next** button.
+After Selecting the chaos delegate , you can continue by clicking on **Next** button.

 > Note: You may have to wait for the chaos delegate to be up and ready, after which you can move forward by again clicking on “Next” .
 Newly created users by the admin won't have any chaos delegate connected and thus won't be able to schedule a chaos scenario .
 As non-admin users, you will get a message ‘No Cluster Registered With Your Project ID, Please Wait…’ if you try to create a chaos scenario .